neringabickmore/art-i-al/README.md

 ### **Site Map** ###

-Firstly, I have created a site [map](/wireframes/site-map/sitemap.png) to identify clear features the site will have when viewed by the visitor, registered user, and admin.
+Firstly, I have created a site [map](/wireframes/site-map/sitemap.png) to enable me to clearly plan the site design before I started working on the wireframes.
+It has also helped me to visualize what apps I will need to create to make this project fit for purpose.

 ### **Site Layout** ###